 \textbf{Comparison of Alg.~\ref{alg:basic} and \ref{alg:stt}.} We start with the comparison between Alg.~\ref{alg:basic} and \ref{alg:stt}.
 For both algorithms, we use 5 alternating least square (ALS) iterations to construct TT decompositions.
 Note that using two ALS iterations is sufficient in most of the situations presented here.
-We use a rather large number of ALS iterations here to eliminate possible error sources in our benchmarks.
-The TT decomposition used here employs a piecewise Lagrange basis defined by four subintervals and polynomials with order 8.
-We consider maximum TT ranks $r = \{10, 20, 30\}$ in this comparison.
+We use a rather large number of ALS iterations to eliminate possible error sources in our benchmarks.
+The TT decomposition used here employs a piecewise Lagrange basis function defined by four subintervals and polynomials with order eight.
+We consider maximum TT ranks $r \in \{10, 20, 30\}$ in this comparison.

-Following the discussion of Section~\ref{sec:error_basic}, we use the relative $L^1$ norm, $\|\hat \pi_t - \pi_t\|_{L^1}/\|\pi_t\|_{L^1}$, to benchmark the accuracy of these TT-based algorithms.
-Note that the denominator $\|\pi_t\|_{L^1}$ is also the normalizing constant of the posterior density $\pi_t$.
-Fig.~\ref{fig:alg12} shows the change of relative $L^1$ norm over time.
-For both algorithms, we observe that the error accumulations behave similarly and relative errors reduce with increasing TT ranks.
-For all TT ranks, Alg.~\ref{alg:stt} is slightly more accurate than Alg.~\ref{alg:basic} in this case.
-In the rest of numerical experiments, we only demonstrate the performance of Alg.~\ref{alg:stt} and its accompanying sampling algorithms.
+Following the discussion of Section~\ref{sec:error}, we use the relative $L^1$ error of posterior parameter densities, $\|\hat \pi(\bth|\by_{1:t}) - \pi(\bth|\by_{1:t})\|_{L^1}/\|\pi(\bth|\by_{1:t})\|_{L^1}$, to benchmark the accuracy of these TT-based algorithms.
+Note that the denominator $\|\pi(\bth|\by_{1:t})\|_{L^1}$ is also the normalizing constant of the posterior density.
+Fig.~\ref{fig:alg12} shows the change of the relative $L^1$ error over time.
+For both algorithms, we observe that the error accumulations behave similarly, and relative errors reduce with increasing TT ranks.
+For all TT ranks, Alg.~\ref{alg:stt} is more accurate than Alg.~\ref{alg:basic}.
+In the other numerical experiments, we only demonstrate the performance of Alg.~\ref{alg:stt} and its accompanying sampling algorithms.

-\textbf{Demonstration of Alg.~\ref{alg:stt} and debiasing.} Since the non-negativity-preserving Alg.~\ref{alg:stt} is the workhorse of this paper, here we thoroughly demonstrate its accuracy and the sampling performance of the accompanying path estimation algorithm (cf. Alg.~\ref{alg:stt_smooth}) with various algorithmic settings.
-In all experiments, we use 5 ALS iterations to construct TT decompositions and piecewise basis functions defined on four subintervals with Lagrange polynomials.
-We denote the degrees of freedom of the basis functions by $\ell$.
+\textbf{Demonstration of Alg.~\ref{alg:stt} and debiasing.} Since the non-negativity-preserving Alg.~\ref{alg:stt} is the workhorse of this paper, here we thoroughly demonstrate its accuracy and the sampling performance of the accompanying path estimation algorithm (Alg.~\ref{alg:stt_smooth}) with various algorithmic settings.
+In all experiments, we use five ALS iterations to construct TT decompositions and piecewise basis functions defined on four subintervals with Lagrange polynomials.
+We denote the number of degrees of freedom of the basis functions by $\ell$.